 Grab a package of plastic protectors, or sleeves, that you can tape to the front of each folder.
 Placing your child’s picture inside helps you easily identify the year (and prevents them from getting crushed or creased).

-First, write the school year on each folder tab.
+To start, write the school year on each folder tab.
 I made them for preschool through twelfth grade, but you can make them with whichever grades you would like.

 As you can see in the photo below, I have mine created from Preschool up through 6th grade for my kids.
 I then filed the paperwork for each year into each folder.
 I didn’t have to cut anything.
 I didn’t have to put it into a scrapbook.
 I literally just placed each item into the appropriate year for each child.

 The final step is to organize your papers!
 Place all of the items for each school year into the appropriate folder.
+And that’s it!!!